Caspian horse

 The Caspian is an Iranian breed of pony or small horse of Oriental type.

-The breed was created in 1965 by Louise Firouz, an American living in Iran, from a base stock of a small number of small horses found in the Elburz Mountains.
+The breed was rediscovered in 1965 by an Iranian aristocrat in Tehran, Narcy Firouz, and his American-born wife, Louise Laylin from a base stock of a small number of small horses found in the Elburz Mountains in Amol.
 In 2011, the remains of a small horse dating back to 3400 B.C.E. were found at Gohar Tappeh, Iran, giving rise to claims that today's Caspian originates from the oldest known breed of the domestic horse.
 It is also one of the rarest horse breeds and its population status is critically endangered.

 History

 The Caspian is said to originate from the mountainous regions of northern Iran, which explains how the breed is tough, athletic, and nimble.
 Indeed, the oldest known specimen of a Caspian-like horse was found in 2011, in a cemetery dating back to 3400 B.C.E., in the archaeological dig at Gohar Tappeh in the province of Mazandaran in northern Iran, between the cities of Neka and Behshahr.
 Small horses were depicted in ancient art where they appeared in scenes pulling chariots.

 The Persian Empire required land transport on a huge scale.
 They were the first people to breed horses especially for strength and speed.
 That these horses were very small by modern standards is shown by a miniature golden chariot, a toy or perhaps a votive offering, found in the so-called Oxus Treasure, discovered in the extreme east of the empire but apparently made in central Persia.
 The vehicle was obviously built for speed.
 Its wheels are taller than the horses, which are themselves of lesser height than the two passengers – and not because of the status of the passengers.
 Neil MacGregor likens this vehicle to a Ferrari or Porsche amongst cars – fast and luxurious.
 King Darius (the Great) trusted his life to the little horses during lion hunts, and honored them on his famous Trilingual Seal.

 As seen on the bas comfortes on the great staircase at Persepolis, the Persian Shah demanded tributes of only first class animals.